 - Health and Well Being

 - Environmental management

 Each of these areas has a wide range of requirements and, depending on the compliance of the building, is rated in stars – one star for meeting the basic requirements, and up to five stars for excellence.
 The standard applies to most types of buildings in Israel under new construction (residential, offices, commerce, public, education, health, etc.) as well asexisting buildings that undergo renovation.

-The green building standard was first launched by the Israeli Standards Institute in 2005 and has since been amended several times.
+The standard green building in Israel was first launched by the Standards Institution of Israel in 2005 and has since been amended several times.
 However, as far as the State is concerned, the standard has, thus far, not been enforced, leading to very few contractors adopting it.
-Those developers who have built according to the standard, have done so primarily for the purpose of marketing, brand their projects as “green”, “energy-fficient” and employing “advanced technology”.
+Those developers who have built according to the standard, have done so primarily for the purpose of marketing, brand their projects as “green”, “energy-efficient” and employing “advanced technology”.

-The gap between rich and poor cities in Israel has been widened by green building
+The gap between rich and poor cities has been widened by green building

 However, this decision also resulted in a negative effect and is increasing the gap between the rich center and the poor periphery – even in the field of environmental protection.
 Almost all members of the 15th Forum are wealthier cities in the central part of the country.
 Therefore, while there are currently around a thousand buildings in Israel that match the green building standard, according to the Ministry of Environmental Protection, only one such building exists in Beersheba – one of the largest cities in Israel, located in the Negev, in the south of the country.

 Interior Minister, Aryeh Deri, said following the standard’s approval that “this is real news for the people of Israel.
 The new regulations will contribute to raising the quality of construction in Israel and reducing disparities between the cities in the center and the periphery.
 In addition, beyond energy-savings, the regulations will contribute greatly to reducing greenhouse gas emissions and thus increasing the quality of life of the residents”.